 - Leave it on the affected area and wait overnight.
 You can leave the band-aid on the affected area overnight.
 The longer it stays, the more it absorbs the oil.
 Make sure that it stays in place or it may cause irritation if it gets close to your eyes.

 - Take it off in the morning.
 Take it off in the morning and let it air dry.
-Repeat this steps for twice to thrice a week.
+Repeat these steps for twice to thrice a week.

 What Are The Alternative Treatments For Seborrheic Keratosis?